This article is about the amazing and extraordinary Esclarmonde the Great from France and was inspired by Glen Craney's book, The Fire and the Light.

 My main criticism of this book would be, that making this story a nominally romantic novel, the author sacrificed the truth as to just how extraordinary Esclarmonde and her life, was.

 She was brave, intelligent and a heroine for so many people during her lifetime, and for centuries to come.
-Today, she is still an inspiration and Light.
-This book has been called 'a sweeping epic of crusading fanaticism, courtly romance and esoteric mystery.'
-But it is so much more than that for those of you who can read between the lines, and understand our failure to see how history repeats itself.
+Today, she is still an inspiration and a great Light.
+Glen Craney's book has been called 'a sweeping epic of crusading fanaticism, courtly romance and esoteric mystery.'
+But it is so much more than that for those of you who can read between the lines, and understand our failure to see how history repeats itself and how we keep disempowering women's true place in history.

-If you would like to learn more about Esclarmonde the Great of Fix, Jung analyst Anne Baring, has written a lengthy and very interesting article called Esclarmonde de Foix, Cathar Parfait.
-If you are interested in the Cathars, you will enjoy her website.
+If you would like to learn more about Esclarmonde the Great of Foix, Jung analyst Anne Baring, has written a lengthy and very interesting article called Esclarmonde de Foix, Cathar Parfait.
+If you are interested in the Cathars, you will enjoy her website too.

 Did you enjoy this article?
 Why not share it and inspire a friend.